No products in the cart.

-Mono Lake is a striking blue oasis in the eastern California surrounded by desert peaks, volcanoes, and the Sierra Nevada.
-Strange tufa tower formations and saline waters lie at the edge of mountain streams and snow-capped mountains.
+Mono Lake is a striking blue oasis in eastern California surrounded by desert peaks, volcanoes, and the Sierra Nevada.
+Scenic tufa tower formations and saline waters lie at the edge of freshwater streams and snow-capped mountains.
 Millions of birds, trillions of brine shrimp, and countless alkali flies contribute to one of the most productive lake ecosystems on the planet.

-In 1941, the Los Angeles Department of Water & Power began the Mono Lake Storydiverting water from Mono Lake’s tributary streams, sending it 350 miles south to meet the growing water demands of Los Angeles.
+In 1941, the Los Angeles Department of Water & Power began diverting water from Mono Lake’s tributary streams, sending it 350 miles south to meet the growing water demands of Los Angeles.
 Deprived of its freshwater sources, the lake dropped 45 vertical feet.
 Its salinity doubled and the ecosystem approached collapse.

-Researchers, students, bird freaks, and an engaged public took notice and formed the Mono Lake Committee.
-Sixteen Years later, this dedicated grassroots movement altered history by protecting Mono Lake, securing new water solutions for Los Angeles, and transforming water law in California.
-The Mono Lake Story is about changing values and balancing those values against difficult odds.
+Researchers, students, birders, and the public took notice and formed the Mono Lake Committee in 1978.
+Sixteen years later, this dedicated grassroots movement changed history by protecting Mono Lake, securing new water solutions for Los Angeles, and transforming water law in California.
+The Mono Lake story is about changing values and balancing those values against difficult odds.
 It’s about how a small and dedicated group of individuals, trying to do the right thing, can grow into an effective coalition of organizations, agencies, and public support that triumph over fundamental environmental challenges.

 The Mono Lake story is a rare environmental success that can inspire and inform the environmental challenges of our time.